 Classification Of Metals

-Metals can be categorized according to their physical or chemical properties.
-Categories described in the subsections below include:
+Metals can be classified based on their physical or chemical characteristics.
+The classifications listed in the following subsections are.

 - Ferrous and non-ferrous metals.